Internal Lunch Seminars

 Competition in the Czech energy sector

-Jakub Chini (MUNI) Academic club
+Jakub Chini (Masaryk University) Academic club

 With its current skyrocketing prices, electricity costs became one of the most discussed issues over the past year as it is an essential input for any economic activity.
 Unlike private businesses or consumers, public institutions cannot purchase electricity freely but are bound by a procurement framework and rules on how electricity contracts need to be concluded.